#1 Home Improvement Retailer

 Start Seeds Indoors

 Measure your finger to use it as a ruler.
 In general, you'll plant 3–5 seeds, then press them into the soil to the depth you need with your finger.
-Mark where you planted the seeds with a toothpick or plant tag.
-That way, you'll know where your seeds should pop up.
+Mark where you planted the seeds with a plant tag or toothpick.
+That way, you'll know where your seeds should pop up, and you can be sure they're not weeds.
 Otherwise, it'll be a surprise when the sprouts push out of the soil.

 Sprouts

 Prepare your seed sprouts for outdoor life while they're still indoors.
-These inch-tall micro-seedlings are fragile but resilient.
-Seedlings certainly don't get all this pampering in nature, so they can handle more than you think.
+These micro-seedlings are fragile — only an inch or so high, with the tiniest seedling leaf or two — but they're resilient.
+Seedlings don't get all this pampering in nature when they volunteer and grow wherever they please, so they can handle more than you think.
 However, don't go overboard, as your sprouts are still babies.
 You can even use an oscillating fan on low to mimic the wind and strengthen their stems.

 Harden Your Seedlings